-for almost 15 years, the team, Patrick de Marien (president of the cave) and Bernard Pueyo (the director) worked in trying to produce wines of higher quality each year.
+For almost 15 years, the team, Patrick de Marien (president of the cave) and Bernard Pueyo (the director) worked in trying to produce wines of higher quality each year.
 In 2018 Bernard Pueyo retired and his successor, Antoine Robert, has been designed to make sure the philosophy remains focused and unchanged.

-Castelmaure produces 90% red wine of which 80% is A.O.C.
+Castelmaure produces 90% red wine, 80% of which is A.O.C.
 Corbières.
 The soil is made of schist, limestone, alluvial river wash and argilo-calcaire.